- Start Learning Linux

 htop (Enhanced Task Manager)

-, providing a more user-friendly interface and additional features.
+htop is an enhanced version of top, providing a more user-friendly interface and additional features.
 If it's not installed, you can usually add it via your package manager.
-To run htop
+To run htop, simply type:

 sudo apt install htop # On Debian-based systems